Bohmian quantum mechanics revisited: Canonical momenta

 and

 to solve for $\tilde{R}$ and $\tilde{S}$.
 Apply eq.(28) in eq.(27) to obtain

 and apply eq.(29) in eq.(26) to obtain

-An educated guess for the relation between $\lambda$ and $p_\lambda$ is that $\lambda=h/p_\lambda$.
+An educated guess for the relation between $\lambda$ and $p_\lambda$ is that $\lambda=h/p_\lambda$, where $h$ is the Planck's constant.
 If we assume that $V$ is a function of $R$ only, then $\dot p_S=0$.
 Hence, $ R$ and $ S$ are constants too.
 This yields the relation $S=hR$.
-This is a very interesting relation relating the wave amplitude to its phase (spin).
+This is a very interesting relation relating the wave amplitude to its phase.
 In this particular case, $V_S=V_Q$.

-Recall that writing the wavefunction in the form $\psi=R\,e^{iS/\hbar}$ may be seen as defining the point in a complex plane, \emph{viz.}, $z=re^{i\theta}$, where $r^2=|z|^2$ and $\theta$ is the angle that $r$ subtends with the x-axis.
+Recall that writing the wavefunction in the form $\psi=R\,e^{iS/\hbar}$ may be seen as defining $\psi$ as a point in a complex plane, \emph{viz.}, $z=re^{i\theta}$, where $r^2=|z|^2$ and $\theta$ is the angle that $r$ subtends with the x-axis.
 In this case, the relation $S=hR$ implies that $S/\hbar=2\pi R$ is the circumference of the circle with radius $R$.
 Winding the circle $n$ times, for some integer $n$, doesn't change the phase (we come to the same point we started with).
 Hence, we can say that $S=n\hbar$ for constant $R$.